Thry12/sd/README.md

 # sd
-this repo is for the web app development , workshop using react, Golong and MongoDB
+this repo is for the web app development , workshop using react, Golang and MongoDB